Intercollegiate Athletics Advisory Council

 - participating on search committees for head coaches and other athletic administrative positions

-- participating team meetings with participants in each sport, the purpose of which is to inform student athletes about the IAAC, the rights and responsibilities of student athletes at UNI, and IAAC concerns for student welfare, academic integrity, and institutional control
+- participating in team meetings with participants in each sport, the purpose of which is to inform student athletes about the IAAC, the rights and responsibilities of student athletes at UNI, and IAAC concerns for student welfare, academic integrity, and institutional control

 - conducting exit interviews with student athletes to discuss the experience of participation in intercollegiate athletics at the University and to identify and solve any problems that may exist related to recruiting, financial aid, advising, and participation